AlexAltea/nucleus/docs/gpu.md

 ## Vertex Shaders

 Vertex shaders are run in the *Vertex Processing Engine* (**VPE**).
 It reads 128-bit instructions from a 512 instruction buffer.
-Two PGRAPH registers point respectively to the offset where new instructions are written (*LOAD*) and the offset where the execution of the shader starts (*START*).
+Two PGRAPH registers point to the offset where new instructions are written (*LOAD*) and the offset where the execution of the shader starts (*START*) respectively.

 ### Registers: